vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ---
 ### Low battery

-Get all devices by name that have the battery level with less than 10% in a sorted list.
+Get all devices by name that have a battery level below 10 percent in a sorted list.
-It is not possible to simply filter on the state, as all states in Home Assistant are a string, and if you compare the string `"6"` with the string `"10"` you get unwanted results (`"6" < "10"` returns `false`).\
+It is not possible to simply filter on the state, because all states in Home Assistant are strings, and comparing `"6"` with `"10"` gives unwanted results (`"6" < "10"` returns `false`).\
-Therefore, it is needed to convert the strings to a number first.\
+Therefore, the strings need to be converted to numbers first.\
-As we also still want to access the other properties, this requires a for-loop.
+Because we also want to access the other properties, this requires a for-loop.
-To access the data created in the for loop outside the for loop, a namespace has to be used.
+To access the data created in the for-loop outside the loop, a namespace has to be used.
-Just like in the previous example, the names are listed in an attribute, because otherwise the character limit of 255 characters for an entity state can become an issue.
+Just like in the previous example, the names are listed in an attribute, because otherwise the 255 character limit for an entity state can become an issue.

 <img src="images_templates/low_battery_devices.png" alt="low battery devices" width="150px">